Gaudí House Museum

 Banner Avís Casa Gaudí

-Since 1992, the Junta Constructora del Temple Expiatori de la Sagrada Família Foundation has also managed the Gaudí House Museum, where the architect lived from 1906 to 1925.
+The Gaudí House Museum was the architect's residence from 1906 to 1925.
 The building, constructed as a model home for the Park Güell development, was designed by Francesc d’Assis Berenguer i Mestres (1866-1914), a close friend and right-hand man to the architect.
 The home was privately owned after Gaudí's death and, in 1963, was opened to the public as the Gaudí House Museum.

 Since it was opened to the public in 1963, Gaudí House Museum has worked to show who Gaudí was apart from being an architect.
 So, over the years, the museum has collected furnishings he designed, objects and other documents linked to his life.